 Painful or frequent urination

 Abnormal vaginal bleeding

 Nausea and vomiting

 Pain in the upper right abdomen

-PID occurs when certain bacteria infect the reproductive organs.
+PID happens when certain bacteria infect the reproductive organs.
 Often, this happens because you are infected with an STD (sexually transmitted disease).
 In a few cases, women develop PID while using an IUD (intrauterine device) for birth control.
 This usually happens within the first 3 weeks after the IUD is inserted.
-PID is thought to occur by the following process:
+PID is thought to happen by the following process:

 Semen is sent from the penis into the vagina during sex.
 STD-causing bacteria may enter with the semen.

 Bacteria may pass through the cervix and enter the uterus.

 Bacteria travel from the uterus into the fallopian tubes and ovaries, which become infected.

 The infection can leave the fallopian tubes and spread to other parts of the body.